 - knobs/handles for fridge

-- integrated fridge door mounting slide kit (we used 2 packs)
+- integrated fridge door mounting slide kit (we used a total of 8 slides)

 - corner braces